SrivarmaBattini/Auto-Aim-Laser-Turret/README.md

 # ROS Based Auto Aim Turret System

-## Overview
+## About the Project
-This project implements a real time auto aim turret using ROS.
-The system processes live camera input to detect a target and automatically adjusts servo motors to track it.
-The goal of the project is to demonstrate real time software control, modular system design, and ROS based communication.
+This project implements a real-time auto aim turret system using ROS2.
+The system processes live camera input to detect a visual target and automatically adjusts a pan–tilt turret to keep a laser aligned with the target.
+The project focuses on real-time control, modular system design, and ROS-based communication running on embedded hardware.

 ---

-## System Architecture
-The system is built using multiple ROS nodes.
-One node handles live video streaming from the camera.
-Another node processes the visual data and computes the required angles.
-A control node receives these angles and actuates the turret using servo motors.
-The nodes communicate using ROS publisher and subscriber mechanisms.

----

-## Key Engineering Concepts
-The project uses a modular ROS node architecture to separate concerns and improve maintainability.
-A real time control loop is implemented to ensure continuous tracking.
-Debugging and tuning were performed to maintain stable and responsive motion.
-The system demonstrates integration of perception and control in a distributed software setup.

----

 ## Technologies Used
 - Python
-- ROS2
+- ROS2 (Robot Operating System)
 - OpenCV
+- Raspberry Pi
-- Servo Motor Control
+- Servo Motor Control (PWM/GPIO)

 ---

-## How to Run
-1. Start the ROS environment.
-2. Launch the camera streaming node.
-3. Run the angle computation node.
-4. Run the turret control node to begin tracking.
+## Image Processing Approach
+The system uses classical OpenCV-based image processing techniques for real-time target detection and tracking.
+This includes color space conversion, segmentation, contour detection, and coordinate extraction.
+No machine learning or deep learning models are used.

 ---

-## Learning Outcomes
+## Hardware Used
-- Improved understanding of real time systems
-- Hands on experience with ROS communication
-- Stronger skills in debugging and systems integration
+- Raspberry Pi
+- USB Camera
+- Pan–Tilt Mechanism
+- Servo Motors
+- Laser Module
+- Breadboard
+- Jumper Wires

+---